webpack/webpack.js.org/src/content/configuration/output.md

 Enables line to line mapping for all or some modules.
 This produces a simple source map where each line of the generated source is mapped to the same line of the original source.
 This is a performance optimization and should only be used if all input lines match generated lines.

 Pass a boolean to enable or disable this feature for all modules (defaults to `false`).
 An object with `test`, `include`, `exclude` is also allowed.
-For example, to enable this feature for all javascript files within a certain directory:
+For example, to enable this feature for all JavaScript files within a certain directory:

 ```js
 module.exports = {